85 Sankey Street

 Hi my name is Lindsey.
 I am a qualified and experienced Person-Centred Counsellor.
-I am able to offer one-to-one counselling which is confidential, comfortable, and welcoming in accessible therapy rooms in St Helens, Liverpool city centre and Lymm.
+I am able to offer one-to-one counselling which is confidential, comfortable, and welcoming in accessible therapy rooms in St Helens, Warrington and Liverpool city centre.

 Throughout our lives we all experience difficulties that we may find it hard to deal with.
 Knowing that you are not on your own and talking through your emotions and feelings with a qualified counsellor may help.
 Counselling provides an opportunity to explore personal matters and to spend some time thinking about how you feel and what you want.

-My warm, non-judgemental, empathic approach allows clients to explore painful and difficult feelings and to work towards change or acceptance.I aim to provide a safe space, where you will not feel under pressure or judged.
+My warm, non-judgemental, empathic approach allows clients to explore sometimes painful and difficult feelings and to work towards change or acceptance.I aim to provide a safe space, where you will not feel under pressure or judged.
 This allows you to explore and make sense of your own feelings and thoughts.
-Using the person-centred model, I will work alongside you at a pace that is right for you and I can adapt the way I work to best suit your individual needs.
+Using a person-centred model, I will work alongside you at a pace that is right for you, adapting the way I work to best suit your individual needs.

 I offer both short term counselling ( up to 6 weeks) and longer term (no limit to the number of sessions) which is based on your needs and can be discussed at our first meeting.